sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/368923038" target="_blank">View on Vimeo</a></p>
 </p>

-A new tool [src-expose](https://docs.sourcegraph.com/admin/external_service/other#experimental-src-expose) enables admins to import code from any code host.
-This is a useful way to get code from other version control systems or textual artifacts from non-version controlled systems (e.g., configuration) into Sourcegraph.
+[src-expose](https://docs.sourcegraph.com/admin/external_service/other#experimental-src-expose) is a new tool that enables admins to import code from any code host.
+This makes it possible to bring code from other version control systems or textual artifacts from non-version controlled systems (e.g., configuration) into Sourcegraph.

 ### Certificate handling

-A new field `certificates` has been added to allow you to add certificates to trust when communicating with a code host (via API or git+http).
-We expect this to be useful for adding internal certificate authorities/self-signed certificates.
-To use this feature, add `{ "experimentalFeatures" { "tls.external": { "certificates": ["<CERT>"] } } }` to your site config.
+The new `certificates` field allows you to add certificates to trust when communicating with a code host (via API or git+http).
+This is useful for configurations using internal certificate authorities or self-signed certificates.
+Add  `{ "experimentalFeatures" { "tls.external": { "certificates": ["<CERT>"] } } }` to your site config.

 ## Changelog